 Brand Building in the Children's Mental Health Sector

-Over the years, we have worked on brand development projects and fundraising campaigns for mental health and addictions with clients that include the Queensway-Carleton Hospital, Canadian Centre on Substance Abuse and the Ontario Centre of Excellence for Child and Youth Mental Health to name a few.
-Our experience with these organizations and projects came in handy during our work with Crossroads Children's Mental Health Centre.
+Over the years, we have worked on brand development projects and fundraising campaigns for mental health and addictions with clients that include the Queensway-Carleton Hospital, Canadian Centre on Substance Abuse and the Ontario Centre of Excellence for Child and Youth Mental Health, to name a few.
+Our experience with these organizations and projects was useful during our work with Crossroads Children's Mental Health Centre.

-Initially, we spent a considerable amount of time making sure that we understood the who, what and why of the Crossroads culture and brand.
+Initially, we spent considerable time ensuring we understood the who, what and why of the Crossroads culture and brand.
 We started by taking the organization through a brand discovery phase, with the senior management team.
-Working directly with the Executive Director as well as managers and supervisors, we were able to get a better sense of what drove the organization to work with families, children and community partners in a challenging part of the healthcare system.
+Working directly with the Executive Director as well as managers and supervisors, we got a better sense of what drove the organization to work with families, children and community partners in a challenging part of the healthcare system.
 We augmented those discussions with research and deeper digging.

 Building a Brand Messaging Platform for Crossroads

-After our discussions, research and presenting our observations and recommendations, we began to write a more robust brand messaging platform for Crossroads Children's Mental Health Centre that would communicate the organization to its internal and external audiences.
+After our discussions, research and presentation of our observations and recommendations, we began to write a more robust brand messaging platform for Crossroads Children's Mental Health Centre to communicate the organization to its internal and external audiences.
 We revamped the vision and mission, wrote a new brand positioning statement and developed a series of key messages based on what we believed were the most compelling elements of the brand.
 We also came up with a new tagline - Help For Children.
 Hope For Families.